memoex/blue/README.md

 theme = "blue"
 ```

-Then you dont't need an extra `-t` flag anymore.
+Then you don't need an extra `-t` flag anymore.

 ### Configuration